olizet/winner/README.md

-# winner
+# Winner
 Welcome to my first project on github.
-My Application called Winner is about sharing predictions for sport events with other users.
+My Application called Winner is about sharing predictions and analyses for sport events with other users.
-##Getting started
+## Getting started
 To get started you have to connect to mySQL in file "/src/main/resources/META-INF/persistence.xml"

 ```